jtamames/SqueezeMeta/README.rst

 [-–onlybins]
     Run only assembly, binning and bin statistics (including GTDB-Tk if requested)

-[-extbins <path>]
-    Path to a directory containing external genomes/bins provided by the user.
-    There must be one file per genome/bin, each containing contigs in the fasta format.
-    This overrides the assembly and binning steps

 [-–nomarkers]
     Skip retrieval of universal marker genes from bins.